sangjun927/article-recommendation/README.md

 # Article Recommendation

 ## Project Overview
-This project, part of the Data Acquisition course (MSDS 692) at the University of San Francisco, creates a simple article recommendation engine.
-It uses word vectors from the GloVe project, trained on Wikipedia, to analyze and recommend similar articles.
-The process involves loading word vectors and a collection of text articles into a structured format for analysis.
-The aim is to learn how to build a recommendation system using these word embeddings.
+This article recommendation system was developed as part of the Data Acquisition (MSDS 692) course at the University of San Francisco.
+The primary objective of the project is to demonstrate the process of creating a simple article recommendation engine utilizing word vectors, specifically using Stanford's GloVe project trained on Wikipedia data.
+The system reads a database of word vectors and a corpus of text articles, organizing them into a structured format (list of lists) for subsequent processing and analysis.

+By implementing word embeddings from the GloVe model, the project highlights the practical application of natural language processing techniques in building a recommendation system.
+The engine processes the articles, converts the textual content into numerical data using the GloVe word vectors, and then uses these representations to identify and recommend similar articles based on content similarity.

 ## Installation
 1. Clone the repository: